aroxu/tidy/README.md

 Tiny Tidy WebServer with GUI / CLI.
 For WebServer / File Sharing purpose.

+I would like to express my great thanks to [@gangjun06](https://github.com/gangjun06) for helping me to create the engine.

 ### WARNING

 I strongly recommend you to change the config file.